fbpx

 A few honorable mentions that would do well in paludaria are reptiles like turtles, lizards, and skinks.

-Many turtles like sliders and soft shells need both water and land in order to survive.
+Many turtles like sliders and soft shells need both water and land to survive.
 Lizards like iguanas and water dragons love basking after a nice swim.

 When it’s safe to come out and roam, crocodile skinks are known to come out and fish for food.